 River Rafting in Taos

-The Taos Box, at the bottom of the steep-walled canyon far below the Rio Grande Gorge Bridge, is the granddaddy of thrilling white water in New Mexico and is best attempted by experts only—or on a guided trip—but the river also offers more placid sections such as through the Orilla Verde Recreation Area, just south of Taos in the village of Pilar (here you'll also find a small shop and cafe called the Pilar Yacht Club, which caters heavily to rafters and fishing enthusiasts).
-Spring runoff is the busy season, from mid-April through June, but rafting companies conduct tours March to November.
+The Taos Box, at the bottom of the steep-walled canyon far below the Rio Grande Gorge Bridge, is the granddaddy of thrilling white water in New Mexico and is best attempted by experts only—or on a guided trip—but the river also offers more placid sections such as through the Orilla Verde Recreation Area (one of the two main parcels of newly christened Rio Grande Del Norte National Monument), just south of Taos in the village of Pilar (here you'll also find a small shop and café called the Pilar Yacht Club, which caters heavily to rafters and fishing enthusiasts), and the Rio Grande Gorge Visitor Center, a font of information on outdoor recreation in the region.
+Spring runoff is the busy season, from mid-April through June, but rafting companies conduct tours from March to as late as November.
 Shorter two-hour options usually cover the fairly tame section of the river.